 You've made it to Pride and Pettiness.

-Even though sports have returned, we're still living in tough times.
+We're living in tough times.
 Some people, like our very own Ramzy, like to cope by looking back at happy memories.
 I, personally, like to revisit moments of satisfying pettiness.

 Like Ramzy, my philosophy is simple.
 From Jane Austen's Pride and Prejudice: